craftingcity/RollHighOrDie/Combat and Actions/Combat Definitions.md

 There are times a character will take damage despite the condition of their Armoring.
 This damage is known as True Damage.
 When a character takes True Damage, they treat their Armoring as 0 when taking that damage.

 ###### Bludgeoning
-Bludgeoning Damage occurs when objects of significant mass contact their target at force.
+Bludgeoning Damage occurs as objects of significant mass contact their target at force.

 ###### Piercing
 Piercing Damage occurs as objects of minimal mass contact and enter their target with great velocity.